HomeLatest NewsEnterprise ITMicrosoft introduces retail industry-focused Microsoft Cloud for Retail

 Register Now →

-“By bringing together disparate sources across the retail value chain, we will enable retailers to realize the true value of their data,” said Shelley Bransten, corporate vice president, WW Retail & Consumer Goods industry, Microsoft, in a blog post.
+“By bringing together disparate data sources across the retail value chain, we will enable retailers to realize the true value of their data,” said Shelley Bransten, corporate vice president, WW Retail & Consumer Goods industry, Microsoft, in a blog post.

-The Cloud for Retail follows the Microsoft Cloud for Healthcare launched in May 2019.
-It is offered as a bundled service with Azure, Microsoft 365, Dynamics 365, and Power Platform, along with various templates and connectors, to help healthcare organizations deal with structured and unstructured health data.
+The Cloud for Retail follows the Microsoft Cloud for Healthcare launched in May 2019. is offered as a bundled service with Azure, Microsoft 365, Dynamics 365, and Power Platform, along with various templates and connectors, to help healthcare organizations deal with structured and unstructured health data.

 While the cost for a healthcare-specific cloud is $95 per user per month, the company is yet to reveal the price for Microsoft Cloud for Retail.
 The newly launched service will be an add-on.
 The users will have their licenses for Azure, Dynamics 365, Microsoft 365, and Power Platform separately.